 Romerberg in Frankfurt

 Ah Deutschland…Germany is one of my favourite countries to visit.
+In fact, it’s one of my top 10 solo female travel destinations.
 You simply cannot say you’ve travelled to Europe without visiting Germany, a country which has been at the heart of the continent for centuries.
 Deutschland ist gut.
 I know you’ll like it.
 So read on for my essential Germany travel tips.

 GERMANY TRAVEL ESSENTIALS

 Visa: Germany is a founding member of the EU and is part of the Schengen Agreement bloc which allows for free movement between Schengen member countries – a combination of EU and non-EU countries.
 Not all EU countries are members of Schengen.
 A Schengen visa entitles its holder to travel within Schengen countries for a period of no more than 90 days.